GRAPHIC-No place of refuge: Israeli strikes hit refugee camps in Gaza

 "The primary use for the GBU-31 family of 2000lb JDAMs in U.S. service is for striking relatively deeply buried targets or for demolishing large structures," he said, adding that U.S.-led coalitions in Iraq and Afghanistan generally tried to use munitions with significantly smaller warheads such as Hellfire missiles or the GBU-38 family of 500lb JDAMs in densely populated areas.
 "However, these munitions lack the capacity to reliably penetrate and destroy structures several stories underground."

 Israeli defence officials have said aircraft were involved in the attack.
-A military spokesman did not immediately respond to a request for comment on the munitions used.
-The Pentagon declined to comment on the assessment.
+An IDF spokesperson declined to answer questions on the specific munitions used, given that military activity was still underway.
+The Pentagon also declined to comment on the assessment.

 HAMAS LEADERS TARGETED